wtianzi/iTHRIVE/README.md

 fileindex = 1573754660363 # video name
 taskindex = 1 # trial index

-##Run the script:
+## Run the script:
 Use command line or other IDEs installed.

-In command line type and run: python addeyegazedemo.py
+If use command line: type and run(enter) 'python addeyegazedemo.py'